 Estimated Reading Time: 7 Minutes

-- Clothing and school books that are necessary for the taxpayer’s family;
+- Necessary clothing and educational materials for the taxpayer’s family;

 - Undelivered mail;